ncssar/sartopo_bg/README.md

 1. team assignment boundary
 2. relevant portions of tracks of all team members
+    - for roaming teams, such as trailing dogs or trackers, crop the tracks to some reasoably large distance (10km or so) from their starting assignment shape
+    - for all other teams, crop the tracks to a bit beyond their assignment boundary
 3. clues located by the team
 4. clues located by other teams
 5. other relevant map markers and lines that are not specific to the assignment (IC / CP, gates, trails, etc.)